01 February 2016

 These services often cover just the cost of obtaining the divorce, with any advice or work in relation to finances or children being charged separately.
 Given that it is these issues which can result in significant costs, the very low sums quoted can turn out to be significantly lower than the final bill.
 Although it may seem obvious, convenience is also a factor to bear in mind.
 Choose someone who has an office which is local either to your home or place of work, or even to your child’s school.
 That way, not only will any meetings be less stressful and time consuming, but it will also be easier for you to drop off and collect any papers and even to arrange a meeting at short notice if an issue suddenly arises which concerns you.
 Find out about the approach any lawyer takes to his or her cases.
 Friends may be quick to point you in the direction of a “great” lawyer they have heard about, who is “a real Rottweiler and who completely destroys the opposition”.
 However whilst there are certainly some cases in which a very firm approach is needed, it is worth taking the time to consider what it is that you really wish to achieve.
 Divorce is not a game, and whilst in the heat of the moment, it might be really satisfying to score points at any cost, bear in mind that, however difficult it might be to imagine, there will be life after the divorce and the way in which you deal with it may have long term repercussions, both financial and emotional.
 Any goodwill which may have survived the initial breakup of the marriage is precious and you certainly do not need it to be destroyed by lawyers.

 Talk to your lawyer about the various options open to you for resolving issues, such as mediation or collaborative law and be wary if these are dismissed out of hand, as they can offer not only cost effective, but also emotionally far less damaging alternatives to court proceedings.
-Most importantly, you need a lawyer in whom you can have complete confidence and trust.
+Most importantly, you need a good family lawyer in whom you can have complete confidence and trust.
 Going through divorce is rarely an easy time and you will need someone to advise you and guide you through it.
 The best way to find out whether a lawyer is right for you is to meet them, so arrange a short, initial meeting at which you can discuss the issues which matter to you and decide on the best way forward.